 With facilitation, you’ll learn to bring compassionate awareness to those times when you feel stopped creatively or in relationships.
 Often, just identifying these Selves can bring greater depth and lucidity to your life and artistic expression.

 Learn more about how Voice Dialogue facilitation works to help you break out from feeling stuck or at war with yourself.

-If these ideas intrigue you, watch this short video to get a better sense of how it works, and then make an appointment for a complimentary sample session with me at [email protected].
+If these ideas intrigue you, watch this short video to get a better sense of how it works.